gruyaume/eupf-snap/README.md

 [eUPF](https://github.com/edgecomllc/eupf) is 5G User Plane Function (UPF) based on eBPF.

-The snap for eUPF is the simplest way to get started with eUPF on Ubuntu.
+The snap for eUPF is the simplest way to get operate eUPF on Linux systems.

 ## Usage